HPV-positive oropharyngeal cancer: Differentiating HPV+OPC from HPV-OPC

 HPV+OPC is usually diagnosed at a more advanced stage than HPV-OPC, with 75–90% having involvement of regional lymph nodes.
 Furthermore, HPV+OPC is more likely to be poorly differentiated with nonkeratinized or basaloid cells.

 Genetic signatures of HPV+ and HPV- OPC are different.
 HPV+OPC is associated with expression level of the E6/E7 mRNAs and of p16.
 HPV16 E6/E7-positive cases are histopathologically characterized by their verrucous or papillary (nipple like) structure and koilocytosis of the adjacent mucosa.
 Approximately 15% of HNSCCs are caused by HPV16 infection and the subsequent constitutive expression of E6 and E7, and some HPV-initiated tumors may lose their original characteristics during tumor progression.
-High-risk HPV types may be associated with oral carcinoma, by cell-cycle control dysregulation, contributing to oral carcinogenesis and the overexpression of mdm2, p27 and cathepsin B.
+High-risk HPV types may be associated with oral carcinoma, by cell-cycle control dysregulation, contributing to oral carcinogenesis and the overexpression of mdm2, p27, and cathepsin B.

-HPV+OPC is not merely characterized by the presence of HPV-16: only the expression of viral oncogenes within the tumor cells plus the serum presence of E6 or E7 antibodies is unambiguously conclusive for HPV+OPC.
+HPV+OPC is not merely characterized by the presence of HPV-16: only the expression of viral oncogenes within the tumor cells, plus the serum presence of E6 or E7 antibodies, is unambiguously conclusive for HPV+OPC.

-There is not a standard HPV testing method in head and neck cancers, both in situ hybridization (ISH) and polymerase chain reaction (PCR) are commonly used.
-Both methods have comparable performance for HPV detection, however it is important to use appropriate sensitivity controls.
-Immunohistochemistry (IHC) staining of the tissue for p16 is frequently used as a cost-effective surrogate for HPV in OPC, compared to ISH or PCR but there is a small incidence of HPV-negative p16-positive disease accounting for about 5% of HPV-OPC.
+There is no standard HPV testing method in head and neck cancers, both in situ hybridization (ISH) and polymerase chain reaction (PCR) are commonly used.
+Both methods have comparable performance for HPV detection; however, it is important to use appropriate sensitivity controls.
+Immunohistochemistry (IHC) staining of the tissue for p16 is frequently used as a cost-effective surrogate for HPV in OPC, compared to ISH or PCR.
+There is a small incidence of HPV-negative p16-positive disease, accounting for about 5% of HPV-OPC.

 Staging

 Staging is generally by the UICC/AJCC TNM (Tumour, Nodes, Metastases) system.
 Staging is based on clinical examination, diagnostic imaging, and pathology.
 On imaging, involved lymph nodes may appear cystic, a characteristic of HPV+OPC.

-HPV+OPC has been treated similarly to stage-matched and site-matched HPV unrelated OPC, but its unique features, which contrast smoking-related HPV-OPC head and neck cancers, for which patients' demographics, comorbidities, risk factors, and carcinogenesis differ markedly, suggest that a distinct staging system be developed to more appropriately represent the severity of the disease and its prognosis.
-Standard AJCC TNM staging, such as the seventh edition (2009) while predictive for HPV-OPC has no prognostic value in HPV+OPC.
+HPV+OPC has been treated similarly to stage-matched and site-matched HPV-unrelated OPC.
+Its unique features, which contrast with smoking-related HPV-OPC head and neck cancers, for which patients' demographics, comorbidities, risk factors, and carcinogenesis differ markedly, suggest that a distinct staging system be developed to more appropriately represent the severity of the disease and its prognosis.
+Standard AJCC TNM staging, such as the seventh edition (2009), while predictive for HPV-OPC, has no prognostic value in HPV+OPC.
 The 8th edition of the AJCC TNM Staging Manual (2016) incorporates this specific staging for HPV+OPC.
 As of 2018, treatment guidelines are evolving to account for the different outcomes observed in HPV+OPC.
 Consequently, less intensive (de-intensification) use of radiotherapy or chemotherapy, as well as specific therapy, is under investigation, enrolling HPV+OPC in clinical trials to preserve disease control and minimise morbidity in selected groups based on modified TNM staging and smoking status.

 HPV+ cancer of the oropharynx are staged as (AJCC 8th ed.
 2016):